Rees's Cyclopædia: American edition

 Samuel Fisher Bradford.
 Publisher of the American edition of Rees's Cyclopædia.
 Original in the Art Institute of Chicago.

-The American edition was published by Samuel F. Bradford of Philadelphia. (see :fr:Samuel F. Bradford).
+The American edition was published by Samuel F. Bradford of Philadelphia.
 Bradford was a member of the famous family of American printers.
 The first volume appeared in May 1806, and the last in December 1820.
 The work extended to 41 volumes of text and six plates.
 There were 1,851 subscribers recorded.
 The initial print run was set at 2,500 copies, but financial problems beset Bradford, and the project passed to Murray, Draper, Fairman, and Company who reduced the run to 2,000 copies.
 The work sold at $4 per half volume or $8 per full volume.
 The fully bound set cost $400 in 1820.

 The religious content of the first volumes was re-written to reflect American sensibilities by Bishop William White, an Episcopalian, and Ashbel Green a Presbyterian.
 Additional American material was incorporated into the text.